OpenDSA/OpenDSA/RST/source/InsertOpt.rst

 =========================

-Since sorting is used so much, it is natural for programmers to want to optimize their code to run faster.
+Since sorting is used so much, it is natural for programmers to want to optimize their sorting code to run faster.
-There are intersting things to learn from trying to optimize the simple Insertion Sort code shown in Module :ref:`Insertion Sort <InsertionSort>`.
+Let's consider a potential optimization for the Insertion Sort code shown in Module :ref:`Insertion Sort <InsertionSort>`.

-One typical algorithmic change that programmers consider for Insertion Sort relates to use of the ``swap`` function call.
+This relates to use of the ``swap`` function call.
 An alternative to continuously swapping the record to the left until a smaller value is found is to move the current record to a temporary variable, and then shift all of the records with greater value one